Tuberculosis (TB) Fast Facts

-(CNN)Here's a look at some information on Tuberculosis (also known as TB), an infection, caused by a bacterium called Mycobacterium tuberculosis, that mainly affects the lungs.
+(CNN)Here's a look at some information on Tuberculosis (also known as TB), an infection, caused by a bacterium called Mycobacterium tuberculosis, that usually affects the lungs.
 It can also infect other parts of the body including the kidneys, spine and brain.

-About TB:
+About TB

-Two types of TB exist - Latent TB infection (non-contagious) and TB disease (contagious).

-Two types of TB exist - Latent TB infection (non-contagious) and TB disease (contagious).
+Two types of TB exist - Latent TB infection (non-infectious) and TB disease (infectious).

 Latent TB infection: